ETH-DISCO/cluster-tutorial/README.md

 This guide will help you get started with the TIK cluster at ETH Zurich.

-# 1. SSH into the cluster
+# SSHing into the cluster

 First, enable your VPN connection to the ETH network.